Inside: Saving for retirement is a start, but find out why investing may be the only way to have enough money to retire comfortably, or even at all.

 If you aren’t paying your credit cards off in full each month, you need to get rid of that debt first.
 The interest rates on credit cards can be 15% or higher and getting enough of a real return on investments that beats that isn’t a game you should play.
 Pay off the debt, then you’ll have money freed up for saving and investing.

 If you have gotten rid of your credit card debt, the next step is to save up a small emergency fund.
 Once you get at least a month of expenses saved, and your budget has you continuing contributions to it until you reach 6 months of expenses, then you can start budgeting money for investments.
-Investments are not the place to keep your emergency fund.
+Investments are not the place to keep your emergency fund (or, at least not all of it).
 Your savings account is actually a great place for an emergency fund as you can readily access the money.
 Remember, investing is long term, think 10+ or even 15+ years.

 If your workplace offers a retirement plan, that is a great place to start investing.
 If you don’t have access to something like a 401(k), there are other options.